Merck Manual

 Spina Bifida

-, MD, Nemours/Alfred I. duPont Hospital for Children
+ByStephen J. Falchek, MD, Nemours/Alfred I. duPont Hospital for Children

 View Patient Education

 Spina bifida is defective closure of the vertebral column.
-Although the cause is not known, low folate levels during pregnancy increase risk.
+Although the cause is often unknown, low folate levels during pregnancy increase risk.
 Some children are asymptomatic, and others have severe neurologic dysfunction below the lesion.
 Open spina bifida can be diagnosed prenatally by ultrasonography or suggested by elevated alpha-fetoprotein levels in maternal serum and amniotic fluid.
 After birth, a lesion is typically visible on the back.
 Treatment is usually surgical.

 Spina bifida is one of the most serious neural tube defects compatible with prolonged life.
-This defect is one of the more common congenital anomalies overall, with an incidence in the US of about 1/1500.
+This defect is one of the more common congenital anomalies overall, with an incidence each year in the United States of about 1/2758 births (1).
 It is most common in the lower thoracic, lumbar, or sacral region and usually extends for 3 to 6 vertebral segments.
-Severity ranges from occult, in which there are no apparent anomalies, to protruding sacs (spina bifida cystica), to a completely open spine (rachischisis) with severe neurologic disability and death.

 In spina bifida cystica, the protruding sac can contain meninges (meningocele), spinal cord (myelocele), or both (myelomeningocele).
 In a myelomeningocele, the sac usually consists of meninges with a central neural plaque.
 If not well covered with skin, the sac can easily rupture, increasing the risk of meningitis.